tvallotton/models/README.md

 # Models
-Models is a work in progress implementation for a sql migration management tool for applications using sqlx.
+Models is a work in progress implementation for a sql migration management tool.
-Beware, this is still under development, and some API's may be broken in the future.

 # Basic Tutorial

 install the CLI by running the following command:
 ```
-$ cargo install sqlx-models-cli
+$ cargo install models-cli
 ```

 Now run the following command to create an environment file with the `DATABASE_URL` variable set: